officiallysingh/spring-boot-batch-cloud-task/README.md

-# Spring Data Auditing and Text search

-./gradlew bootRun --args='--spring.profiles.active=docker'

-./gradlew --stop

-TBD
+# Spring Batch Job implementation as Spring Cloud Task

+To be updated soon